A small-business owner’s guide to credit card rewards

 How to make the most of your business credit card rewards

 Making the most of a business rewards credit card starts with having a plan.
-Here are some concrete steps you can take to determine your rewards strategy and maximize your rewards earnings:
+Here are concrete steps you can take to determine your rewards strategy and maximize your rewards earnings:

 The bottom line